2023 Finance Act establishes B2C 18% liabilities; reverse charge for B2B transactions

-The annual Finance Act has confirmed the obligations for registration of non-resident providers of digital services to consumer to VAT register.
+Following the 2023 Finance Act, the Ministry of Finance has confirmed the obligations for registration of non-resident providers of digital services to consumer to VAT register from 1 July 2024 (originally April 2024).
 B2B supplies by foreign providers are now the responsibility of the Senegalese taxpayer, who should use the reverse charge mechanism to self-account for the VAT.

 This also applies to marketplace and platforms under Article 31 of the Finance Act, which makes the intermediary liable for the VAT collections.